 In Massachusetts, anyone who interrupted a preacher during worship was reproved by the magistrate.
 If they did it again, they had to pay a fine of five pounds, stand on a block four feet high with a sign in capital letters, 'WANTON GOSPELLER.'

 Connecticut was even tougher.
 In 1650 a man was tried by the general court in Hartford for ‘contemptuous carriages’ against the church and minister.
-He was ordered to stand upon a four-foot high block or stool upon a Lecture Day (what is) with a paper fixed on his breast written in capital letters, 'AN OPEN AND OBSTINATE CONTEMNNER OF GOD'S HOLY ORDINANCES' so others would 'fear and be ashamed of breakinge out in like wickednesse.'
+He was ordered to stand upon a four-foot high block or stool on Lecture Day with a paper fixed on his breast with the words, 'AN OPEN AND OBSTINATE CONTEMNNER OF GOD'S HOLY ORDINANCES.'
+The purpose of his punishment: so others would 'fear and be ashamed of breakinge out in like wickednesse.'